Helping anxiety in anxious times

 This results in a poor exchange of oxygen and carbon dioxide in the bloodstream, depriving our bodies of an essential function of life.
 The physiological effect of a deficiency in carbon dioxide can lead to panic attacks, insomnia, and extreme fatigue and a lack of oxygen will deprive our organs and muscles of resources vital for their effective functioning.
 This low-level hyperventilation will lead to increased heart rate, palpitations and a sense of anxiety and a feeling of being out of control.

 When you become centred, the balance of power shifts from the amygdala to the pre-frontal cortex, so that you govern your emotions rather than the other way round.

 Ray Dalio, founder of the investment firm Bridgewater Associates, USA

 As one of the most effective anxiety reduction techniques, Vedic meditation works by using the sounds of mantras that are ideally suited for each individual’s nervous system.
 The gentle repetition of these sounds within the mind has a soothing effect on the entire system.

 As a result, any hyper-activation of the nervous system we may be experiencing begins to calm down and in its place comes a sense of spaciousness and perspective.

 Think of meditation and anxiety as opposing forces.
-By practicing one we cancel out the other, and are able to free ourselves from the bonds of fear.
+By practicing one we cancel out the other and can free ourselves from the bonds of fear.

-By allowing ourselves to rest at levels that are far deeper than anything we experience during sleep, we are able to break through the programming that is causing us to be conditioned with continual alertness.
+By allowing ourselves to rest at levels that are far deeper than anything we experience during sleep, we can break through the programming that is causing us to be conditioned with continual alertness.

 Vedic meditation for anxiety also brings balance to our production of neurotransmitters and hormones such as serotonin and GABA (gamma-aminobutyric acid), which have been found to be implicated in general anxiety disorders.